roman-milk/roman-milk.github.io/xxx-mas-carol.md

  As Christmas carols echoed through the buildings and snow whistled through the air, a bundled up Scott trudged home.
 Parties rang throughout as everyone enjoyed their Christmas Eve.
 It hurt a bit to know that Scott wouldn't be having that level of fun tonight.
 Neither he nor Kate exactly raked it in, and they both were practical, not living beyond their means.
 So they had a small Christmas planned, only a few gifts planned for each other as well as a small meal.
 But, despite that, he was still happy.

  Scott smiled as he walked by some carolers and heard voices from the mass of people in the big church.
 He heard the steady ringing bell of a charity collector, braving the bitter cold for charity, and even though he didn't have lot of money, he was happy to part with a few bucks for a good cause.
 Because even though he didn't have a ton of wealth, he had a good life.
 His wife was beautiful, and smart, and intelligent.
 Kate supported him in all of his choices, even though they might not be for the best financially.
 She was always there for him and she always believed in him.
-Report_Story #2